24 Ways to Get Into the Christmas Spirit

 1. CLEAN and decorate your room!

-My all-time favourite is hanging up multi-coloured fairy lights, but you can also use fir branches, pine cones, hollies, baubles, Santa figurines, nutcrackers, unopened walnuts, wintry mugs filled with candy, lametta, cookie ornaments, tealights...
+My all-time favourite is hanging up fairy lights, but you can also use fir branches, pine cones, hollies, baubles, Santa figurines, nutcrackers, shelled walnuts, wintry mugs filled with candy, lametta, cookie ornaments, tealights...

 2. Craft/Get an Advent calendar with chocolates or teabags inside for each day.